Natallia-Sukharava/project_wiki-app/README.md

 DB_PASSWORD=your_password_here
 DB_DIALECT=postgres

-config/config.json is required only for sequelize-cli
+config/config.json is required only for sequelize-cli (migrations).
+The application runtime uses environment variables from backend/.env.

 ## Project structure